-Mother’s Day Mimosa Granitas are one of the most lovely and unique Mother’s Day drinks!
-Refreshing frozen Mimosas can be sipped or eaten with a spoon, and they’re absolutely lovely as part of a Mother’s Day brunch menu.
-Here’s what I want for Mother’s Day . . .
+Mother's Day Mimosa Granitas are one of the most lovely and unique Mother's Day drinks!
+Refreshing frozen Mimosas can be sipped or eaten with a spoon, and they're absolutely perfect as part of a Mother's Day brunch menu.

-This beautiful, bright and sunny Mimosa Granita Cocktail is essentially a classically made orange granita, with a touch of vodka, that’s rested to just the right consistency.
+This beautiful, bright and sunny Mimosa Granita Cocktail is essentially a classically made orange granita with the addition of champagne, that's frozen to just the right consistency.

 Simple, vibrant and delightfully refreshing!

 - orange juice - More points for freshly squeezed!

 - You can also swap out the champagne for vodka and make a Frozen Screw Driver Granita.